leo-bogert/bumblebee-multiscreen-tools/README.md

 **TODO**: I have not tested this as I don't use any of the options of `nvidia-settings`.

-**FIXME**: Add instructions on how to use `nvidia-settings` to permanently downclock the GPU to reduce noise.
-Notice that I'm not sure whether `nvidia-settings` is the proper place to do so, it may also instead still require adding the PowerMizer stuff to the Xorg configuration file.

 ### Manual screen switching
 ```bash
 # Switch to DisplayPort #2 on docking station, enable Nvidia GPU.